Where the F is Freddie

 With the world at her fingertips, she Googled Dr. Golden and hoped virtual visits were an option.
 Then her office address flashed on the screen and Paula thought she was hallucinating.
 Did it say White Plains?
 She could leave her home in Scarsdale and arrive in fifteen minutes.
 Twelve if she ran the yellows.

 Paula jotted the doctor’s information on the back of an envelope and did a hallelujah.
-She was unfamiliar with hypnotherapy but maybe it was akin to playing the home game of general anesthesia.
+She was unfamiliar with hypnotherapy, but it would be amazing if it was akin to playing the home game of general anesthesia.
 A way to naturally relax before being asked to listen to the company’s privacy policy.

 And how bashert to randomly catch the interview when her insecurities reached their breaking point.
 Once upon a time she was fearless in pursuit of her pilot’s license.
 Now she couldn’t pry open a bottle of liquid soap without jabbing a steak knife through the center.
 If only she’d known this was the decade when her hormones and inertia vanished like a missing plane.